-- Directors shall not copy or distribute credit union copyrighted materials without prior consent of the owner of the copyright or license - Directors shall not use material copyrighted by the credit union logos and branding material without the prior express written permission of an appropriate credit union Executive - Directors acknowledge that the credit union shall have copyright in and ownership of all social media communication that Directors create in the course of their duties.
-Directors hereby waive their existing and after-acquired moral rights in all such communication. - Directors who use social media shall read and familiarize themselves with the Social Media provider's terms of service and privacy terms before using that provider's service.
+- Directors shall not copy or distribute credit union copyrighted materials without prior consent of the owner of the copyright or license - Directors shall not use material copyrighted by the credit union logos and branding material without the prior express written permission of an appropriate credit union Executive - Directors acknowledge that the credit union shall have copyright in and ownership of all social media communication they create in their duties.
+Directors hereby waive their existing and afteracquired moral rights in all such communication. - Directors who use social media should read and familiarize themselves with the Social Media provider's terms of service and privacy terms before using that provider's service.